 When it is a participant’s turn to listen to their partner, they receive them in silence, simply witnessing their communication.
 Participants remain in silence between exercises.

 Barrier to Enlightenment

-A barrier To enlightenment is actually something about yourself that you have not fully experienced and acknowledged as being a part of you.
+A barrier to enlightenment is something about yourself that you have not fully experienced and acknowledged as being a part of yourself.
 A barrier, therefore, is worth your exploration to know and experience.
 Communicate your barrier in detail in order to move through the barrier.

 The path to Enlightenment Lifestyle practices.